binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### The idea

 2018 was the year of the "space" theme.
 The idea was to throw planets around the sun to create a constellation of avatars!
-Each attendee can log through the app and use its avatar as a planet by throwing it with a very simple interface.
+Each attendee could log through the app and use its avatar as a planet by throwing it with a very simple interface.

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/countdown2018_player.png" width="600px">